vanhoefm/macstealer/README.md

 - By default use `8.8.8.8` as the server instead of `216.58.208.100` (both are Google servers).

+- Updated client isolation tests: by default test using ARP poisoning at Ethernet layer.
+Also provide option to send UDP data with forwarding at Ethernet layer, and a test with forwarding at IP layer.

 - Improved README: updated the types of network that may be affected.
 Included a discussion of whether password-protected WPA2 or WPA3 networks are affected.
 Explanation of different commands to test for client-to-client Ethernet or IP layer traffic.